Supert/shibari/TUTORIAL.md

 ### 3b.2.
 Make a custom BindableView

-We'll make single view which displays whole content of our game.
-It binds to model and updates it's child UnityEngine.UI views.
-Create new file and name it ``MegaView.cs``:
+We'll make single view which displays all the content of our game.
+It binds to a model and updates it's child UnityEngine.UI views.
+Create a new file and name it ``MegaView.cs``:

 ```csharp
 using Shibari;